IJuanTM/simpl/README.md

 In the `src/app` folder you can find the `Controllers`, `Models` and `Pages` folders.

 * The `Controllers` folder contains an `AppController` and a `PageController`, these contain the main functions for the framework.
-    - Besides these there are also the `AlertController`, `AliasController` and `SessionController`, these are used for handling alerts, aliases and sessions respectively.
+    - Besides these there are also the `AlertController`, `AliasController`, `SessionController`, `BreadcrumbController`, `RequestController` and `FormController`, used for handling alerts, aliases, sessions, breadcrumbs, sanitized request input and form validation respectively.
 These are used by the main controllers.
 In the `AliasController` you can register aliases for urls, these can be used to create custom urls for pages, for example by default there is a `welcome` alias for the home page.
 * The `Models` folder contains different models that are used in the framework, like the `Page` and `Url` models.
 These are used to store data about pages and urls.
 * The `Pages` folder contains a `Page` class for each view that requires PHP code.
 See these as specific controllers for each view.
 A `Page` is not required for each view, if a view doesn't require PHP code, you don't need to create a `Page` for it.
 By default, there is a `HomePage` class for the `home.phtml` view, as well as an `ErrorPage` class for handling errors.